Mega Modz Quick Scope Mod For PlayStation Controller

 Turning the Mod ON & OFF

 - Hold the mod switch and then tap the L1 button.

-One of the open LEDs will glow in RED indicating that special feature has been activated.
+One of the open LEDs will glow in RED indicating that a special feature has been activated.

 - To fire a Quick Scope shot, TAP your scope button (L2 in default).
 The mod will automatically scope in, take the shot and descope.

-Want to learn more how LED MOD Indicator works?
+Want to learn more about how LED MOD Indicator works?
 Click here

 To turn the Mod OFF